 Do you remember getting that brightly colored stack of rings for your little one when he/she was 6 months old?
 Those primary colors are appealing to your baby’s eyes and stimulate visual development.

-Your baby will be busy arranging the rings and once the target is achieved, it will also help them develop their memory
+Your baby will be busy arranging the rings and once the target is achieved, it will also help them develop their memory and provide them a sense of touch.

 2. Grabbing the Toy To Develop Grasping Skills